 PackPoint: This is an app I’ve started using recently.
 PackPoint helps me create a packing list based on the weather forecast at my destination given the trip dates and activities I will be engaged in, such as business meetings, swimming and/or hiking.

 PriorityPass: I am a sucker for airport lounges.
 With this admission out of the way, this app helps me find lounges that are part of the worldwide PriorityPass network.
-What I love about this network, in addition to locating the best lounges, is that it also includes MinuteSuites, which let me take a free one-hour nap, and lets me dine for free at certain restaurants in select US airports.
-It is worth mentioning that PriorityPass membership is not free, although I acquired mine through the AMEX Business Platinum card, which gives me free access to this network of lounges.
+What I love about this network, in addition to traditional lounges, it also includes MinuteSuites and restaurants at select US airport.
+The MinuteSuites offer a free one-hour mini suite for a nap or join a conference call.
+Generally, the PriorityPass membership is not free.
+However, I acquired mine through the AMEX Business Platinum card, which gives me free access to this network of lounges.

 Photo editing apps: While on the go, I sometimes find it necessary to edit travel photos before posting them on Instagram or sharing them with family and friends.
 For this purpose, I have Lightroom CC and Photoshop Fix installed.